-[Spring 2019 note: I do not currently have any funding for an additional PhD student who does not bring their own scholarship.
-This may change; please check this space for updates] I am always interested in recruiting hardworking, creative doctoral students and postdocs.
+I am always interested in recruiting hardworking, creative doctoral students and postdocs.
 Competitive PhD candidates come from a range of quantitative majors (e.g., physics, meteorology), and will have strong records in physics and mathematics classes in order to capably tackle questions in geophysical fluid dynamics.
 A record of independent research is very desirable.
 Interested students are encouraged to contact me directly before applying.
 Be sure to keep deadlines and mandatory exams in mind: https://pangea.stanford.edu/ess/admissions.

 I am eager to work with Stanford undergraduates who are interested in a research project.
 Feel free to contact me and set up a meeting if you'd like to get involved with our work, and we can explore whether there is a suitable project for your interests and strengths.
 I encourage undergraduates at other institutions who are interested in working in our lab for a summer to apply to Stanford's Summer Undergraduate Research in Geoscience and Engineering Program (SURGE) - please notify me of your interest in advance.

 Unfortunately we do not allow any members to conduct research without receiving either academic credit, a stipend or a research award.
 Therefore we are unable to accept volunteer research of any kind.